felipegb94/CompletePT/README.md

 __3. Two-Sample t-test:__ Used to determine if two population means are equal.

 ### Hypothesis Testing
-Hypothesis testing is a group of techniques in Statistics that are often used in functional magnetic resonance imaging (fMRI) data to identify areas in the brain that display statistical significant activity.
+Hypothesis testing is a group of techniques in Statistics that are often used in medical images to identify regions that display statistical significant activity.
 So how do we classify a voxel as statistically significant?

   *1. Select univariate test-statistic:* The job of this test statistic is to act as the mapping from data to a detection threshold.